Imagine you’re building a house. You need to put the walls up before you can paint them. Painting the walls is dependent on the walls being built.

 Make contingency plans

-Creating buffers to minimize the effect of dependencies is also a great mitigation strategy to ensure the successful completion of your project on time.
+Creating buffers to minimize the effect of dependencies is also a great mitigation strategy to ensure project time tracking and the successful completion of your project on time.

 Stay on top of things with Kissflow Project